Dre Campbell Farm

 So, if you get little rain, monitor moisture levels.

-Additionally, as mentioned above, ensure you feed your soil an organic diet.
+Additionally, as mentioned above, ensure your soil receives plenty of organic matter.
 Why?
 The more organic matter, the greater the soil’s water-holding capacity [2].

 11. Avoid Walking Too Much in the Planting Area